 An American, Edward studied at Brown University (BA) and the Courtauld Institute of Art (MA), and completed his PhD at Harvard University in 2010 with a dissertation on the Flemish painter, draftsman, and etcher Frans Floris de Vriendt (1519/20-1570).
 He has taught in art history departments at Harvard and the Universität Zürich.
-He was a Fulbright Scholar in Belgium, a Reader in Renaissance Studies at Harvard’s Villa I Tatti in Florence, Italy, and, most recently, held post-doctoral fellowships at the Metropolitan Museum of Art in New York and the Courtauld Institute of Art, University of London, where he collaborated on the project ‘Visualising Knowledge in the Early Modern Netherlands’.
+He was a Fulbright Scholar in Belgium, a Reader in Renaissance Studies at Harvard’s Villa I Tatti in Florence, Italy, and held post-doctoral fellowships at the Metropolitan Museum of Art in New York and the Courtauld Institute of Art, University of London, where he collaborated on the project ‘Visualising Knowledge in the Early Modern Netherlands’.
 He returned to Villa I Tatti as the Rush H Kress Fellow for the academic year 2016-2017.

 Edward regularly contributes to exhibitions and conferences on prints, printmaking, and the circulation of ideas and images in the early modern period, and has published widely, particularly in the fields of Netherlandish art history and print studies.
 He is a member of the editorial board of the Nederlands Kunsthistorisch Jaarboek / Netherlands Year Book for History of Art.
 His research has been supported by grants from the British Academy, the Renaissance Society of America, the Lila Acheson Wallace Foundation, the Leverhulme Trust, and the Australian Research Council.